cosm/cosm-arduino/README.md

 ```

-If you're on wireless, be sure to enter your ssid and password as the library requires, and then:
+If you're on wireless, be sure to enter your SSID and password as the library requires, and then:
 >If you're using the built-in WiFi library:
 ```c
 WiFiClient client;